Resonances in Exotic $^7$He Nucleus within the No-Core Shell Model: SS-HORSE method

-Here $S_{n,\ell}(E)$ and $C_{n,\ell}(E)$ are the regular and irregular solutions of the free Hamiltonian in the oscillator representation, their analytical expressions can be found in Refs.~\cite{yamani, zaytmf, Bang}; the oscillator quanta of the relative motion ${\mathbb N}^{i}=N^{i}_{\max}+N^{A+1}_{\min}-N^{A}_{\min}$, where $N^{i}_{\max}$ is the excitation quanta in the $(A+1)$-particle system in the current calculation, $N^{A+1}_{\min}$ and $N^{A}_{\min}$ are the minimal total oscillator quanta consistent with the Pauli principle in the $(A+1)$- and $A$-particle systems, respectively.
-With various choices of the basis parameter pairs, we can calculate the phase shifts in some energy interval since $E_i=E_i(N^i_{\max},\hbar\Omega^i)$.
-Next we perform a phase shift parameterization which makes it possible to calculate the $S$-matrix and its poles including those associated with the resonant states in the $(A+1)$-body system.
+Here $S_{n,\ell}(E)$ and $C_{n,\ell}(E)$ are the regular and irregular oscillator solutions for the free motion, their analytical expressions can be found in Refs.~\cite{yamani,zaytmf,Bang}; the oscillator quanta of the relative motion

+where $N^{i}_{\max}$ is the excitation quanta in the $(A+1)$-particle system in the current calculation, $N^{A+1}_{\min}$ and $N^{A}_{\min}$ are the minimal total oscillator quanta consistent with the Pauli principle in the $(A+1)$- and $A$-particle systems, respectively.
+The energies~{$E_{i}$} depend, of course, on the NCSM basis parameters, $N^{i}_{\max}$ and $\hbar\Omega^{i}$.
+Therefore by varying these parameters (note, $\hbar\Omega$ appears in the definition of the functions $S_{n,\ell}$ and~$C_{n,\ell}$) we can calculate the phase shifts in some energy interval.
+Next we perform the phase shift parameterization which makes it possible to calculate the $S$-matrix and its poles including those associated with the resonant states in the $(A+1)$-body system.

-The phase shifts~$\delta_\ell(E)$ can be parameterized using the effective range function,
+The phase shifts can be parameterized using the effective range function,

 where $\mu$ is the reduced mass of scattered particles.
-The function~\eqref{EffRadius} has good analytical properties and may be expanded with a Taylor series in $E$ (the so-called effective range expansion)~{\cite{Newton}}.
-This expansion works well at low energies, however in a larger energy interval, in particular, in the vicinity of a resonance, it may be inadequate since the phase shift may take the values of 0, $\pm\pi$, $\pm2\pi$,\:..., when the effective range function~$K_\ell(E)$, according to Eq.~\eqref{EffRadius}, tends to infinity.
-Therefore, we use Pad\'e approximants to parameterize~$K_\ell(E)$ in each partial wave of the $n{-}{^6\rm He}$ scattering and fit their parameters to obtain a reasonable description of selected NCSM eigenenergies (see below).
+The function~\eqref{EffRadius} has good analytical properties and may be expanded in Taylor series of energy $E$ (the so-called effective range expansion),

+where $a_{\ell}$ is the scattering length and~$r_{\ell}$ is the effective {range}.
+The expansion~\eqref{effrengeexp} works well at low energies, however in a larger energy interval, in particular, in the region of a resonance, it may be inadequate since the phase shift may may take the values of 0, $\pm\pi$, $\pm2\pi$,\:..., when the effective range function~$K(E)$, according to Eq.~\eqref{EffRadius}, tends to infinity.
+Therefore we express the effective range function as a Pad\'e approximant,
-We utilize this parameterization in all partial waves of the $n{-}{^6\rm He}$ scattering except for the $\frac32^{-}$ partial wave where we obtain two resonances.
-In this case we parameterize directly the phase shift~$\delta_{1}(E)$ as